Correlational Tractography & Connectometry

 This documentation introduces the steps to create a connectometry database for generating correlational tractography and testing its significance.

-Use [Search in Directory] or [Add] button to load FIB files constructed from the previous step.
-Alternatively, you can use MNI-space NIFTI files, and specify the name of the metrics.
+Use [Search in Directory] or [Add] button to load FIB files or MNI-space NIFTI files.

 You may need to make sure that the file orders match that of your demographic records.
 Use the “sort” function to sort the files.